MrCreosote/KBaseGeneHomologyExperiments/literature.md

 ```

 `d *2`, `d S2`, CVTree, Canberra, and co-phylog performed the best in the genome tests for
 accuracy.
 Efficiency results are not reported.
 Peak memory for `d *2` is repored as 25-50G.
+No
+comparisons against alignment-based methods were reported.

 #### [Bernard, et. al., 2016](https://www.nature.com/articles/srep28970)